Siterack/siterack-docs/docs/teams.md

 ## Overview
 **Teams are like channels in Slack.
 For enterprise accounts, you can have as many teams as you want.**

 Teams are where the work happens.
-So, in order to list a site or create a job you must either create a team or join an existing team.
+So, in order to list a site or create a job, you must either create a team or join an existing team.

 ### How To's